ChrisWhealy/geonames_hana/README.md

 <a name="limitations"></a>
 ## Limitations

 1. All query string parameter values are `And`'ed together.
-It is not possible to create an API query that uses the `OR` operator across the query string parameters
+    It is not currently possible to create an API query that uses the `OR` operator across the query string parameters

 1. Only one parenthesised operator can be specified for a given query string parameter